Author: admin

 Elements in the garden evoke the aesthetic of Gilded Age estates.
 Once an empty lot strewn with heroin needles, crack vials, and the detritus of a collapsing neighborhood, it was transformed into the oasis it is today by Allan Reiver in 1991.
 Since Allan’s passing in 2021, his son, Joseph, has meticulously tended to the land—planting trees, maintaining the lawns and flowers, and preserving the historically significant stone statuary and architectural elements salvaged from across the East Coast.

+The main path that leads one into the garden is reminiscent of Axial layout is a fundamental principle in landscape design, particularly prominent in French formal gardens.
+It involves organizing garden elements along one or more imaginary lines, creating a sense of order, symmetry, and visual flow.
 The winding gravel path, central to the garden’s design, creates a choreographed experience, framing views of sculptures and the flora.
 From the neoclassical revival mansion Lynnewood Hall outside of Philadelphia, there’s 20th-century limestone balustrade designed by French landscape architect Jacques-Henri-Auguste Gréber, flanked by two large stone lions.
 From Burrwood Estate in Cold Spring Harbor, New York, there is an iron gazebo designed by the Olmsted Brothers, sons of Frederick Law Olmsted.
 This mirrors formal European garden traditions, where pathways guide perception and interaction.
 Reiver’s placement of artifacts (e.g., columns, birdbaths, wrought-iron furniture) alongside native plants and fig trees reflects a collage of materials which Allen said was “to create an oasis of tranquility in the middle of a dense urban environment.”

 The sphinx, along with other sculptures in the garden, is considered part of a “nationally significant cultural landscape and work of outsider art” according to the Cultural Landscape Foundation.